pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 Reading the [Alarm, alert and notification handling](http://signalk.org/specification/1.0.0/doc/notifications.html) section of the Signal K documentation may provide helpful orientation.

-__signalk-switchlogic__ allows the user to define a collection of rules each of which maps the result of an input boolean expression onto some output action.
+__signalk-switchlogic__ processes a collection of user-defined rules each of which maps the result of an input boolean expression onto some output action.